mdhowey/swapi-refactor-challenge/README.md

 1. Add a `<404/>` component, that is rendered by `React-Router` if no matching path is found, or a bad address added manually in the browser.
 1. On both the main list and the single ship view, render a "Loading..." message until the data has finished loading.
 This can be done with a conditional render that looks at the appropriate piece of state.
 1. Enhance the `<StarshipPage>` component to render a `<PilotList>` component that lists the names of the pilots for that starship.
 This will require making a request for each pilot in the ship's pilots list.
 (Note that only the Millenium Falcon, TIE Advanced x1, and X-wing have pilots.
 For the ships with no pilots, show a No Pilots message.)
+1. Add some custom CSS styling to approximate a cool, sci-fi aesthetic.